saurabhjaju2418/SpringBootRestApiWithAngular/README.md

 To install this example application, run the following commands:

 `git clone https://github.com/saurabhjaju2418/SpringBootRestApiWithAngular.git`

 `cd SpringBootRestApiWithAngular`

 This will get a copy of the project installed locally.
-To install all of its dependencies and start each app, follow the instructions<br/> below.
+To install all of its dependencies and start each app, follow the instructions below.

 To run the server, cd into the `server` folder and run:

 `./mvnw spring-boot:run`